The Institute of Food and

 the quality of human life.
 The UF/IFAS mission is accomplished

 Candidates will be reviewed as applications are received, but

 please be aware that interviews might not be scheduled until 4 to 6

 weeks after the position closing date.
 Are you a good match?

 What you will bring (required):

-- A bachelor’s degree in agriculture, horticulture, plant
+- A bachelor’s degree in horticulture, plant sciences, plant

 without a bachelor’s degree if the degree will be earned by August

 2021.
 If hired solely with a bachelor’s degree, we want you to grow

 in your career.
 Therefore, you will be expected to progress at